About The Gig

 The ethos of the festival is to bring together musical traditions across all cultural divides and the direction pursued in recent years has been to incorporate the Ulster Scots tradition alongside Traditional Irish music.
 This has greatly enhanced audience participation in a diverse range of events.
 It has also meant that people from different sides of the community have become exposed to music, song and dance that they may not have been familiar with before.

-The Festival programme for 2018 will again include the usual mix of Concerts, Traditional Music Sessions and the Bard'n the Bann competition which features local writers and now in its sixth year continues to grow as an integral part of the festival.
-There is also the opportunity to hear world class pipe bands at the 'Pipe'n the Bann' event which is usually one of the highlights of the festival
+The Festival programme for 2018 will again include the usual mix of Concerts, Traditional Music Sessions, 5K Run and Walk, Praise Service and Art Exhibition.
+There is also the opportunity to hear world class pipe bands at the 'Pipe'n the Bann' event which is usually one of the highlights of the festival.

 The main festival concerts are held in "The Old Shirt Factory” a really unique venue.
 As the title suggests this is a disused shirt factory, which is now a listed, building due to its historical importance in the village.
 The factory is converted into a 500 seat capacity concert hall with a first class light and sound system.
 The venue has been described by Sharon Shannon a previous performer at the festival as a "Mini Point Theatre”.
 Indeed this stage has been graced by may fine performers from both the worlds of traditional Irish and Ulster Scots music; Altan, Danu, Kieran Goss, Cara Dillon, Flook, Field Marshall Montgomery Pipe Band, St Laurence O Toole Pipe Band, The Red Hot Chilli Pipers and Bill Black Ceilidh Band to name just a few.